RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/bdbs/actions/import.md

 }
 ```

-The above request initiates an import process using `dataset_import_sources` values that were previously configured for the database.
+This request initiates an import process using `dataset_import_sources` values that were previously configured for the database.

 #### Request headers